 We have now arrived at the dilemma.
 We want assumptions to be realistic and to yield only sensible results.
 Thus, nonsensical conclusions will lead us to reject a model.
-However, unlike parrots, human beings have the ability to invent new ways to reason that will clash with any theory.
+However, unlike parrots, human beings have the ability to invent new ways of reasoning that will confound any theory.
 Attempting to escape from the calibration theorem, Adam ran into Eve.
 Escaping from Eve, he ran into the snake.
-If we followed the behavioral economics methodology of rejecting a theory if it reaches an absurd conclusion, we would trash expected utility and constant discounting, but then would reject the alternative theories as well.
-I doubt there is any set of assumptions that does not produce absurd conclusions when applied to circumstances far removed from the context in which they were conceived.
+If we followed the Behavioral Economics methodology of rejecting a theory if it reaches an absurd conclusion, we would trash expected utility and constant discounting but then would reject the alternative theories as well.
+I doubt if there is any set of assumptions which do not produce absurd conclusions when applied to circumstances that are far removed from the context they were originally intended for.
 So how should we respond to absurd conclusions derived from sensible assumptions?